AaronTheITGuy/Project-Azazel/README.md

 ## Changelog
 5/24/2026 - Upgraded from WiFi WAN backhaul to a wired ethernet connection
-5/26/2026 - Added inside/outside pictures of the server
+5/26/2026 - Added inside/outside pictures of the server, updated array capacity